Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 }
 ```

-It looks very similar to the test contract, with only difference is that it inherits from `Script` contract, not from `Test`.
-And, by convention, we need to define `run` function which will be the body of our deployment script.
+It looks very similar to the test contract, with only difference is that it inherits from the `Script` contract, not from `Test`.
+And, by convention, we need to define the `run` function which will be the body of our deployment script.
 In the `run` function, we define the parameters of the deployment first:
 ```solidity
 uint256 wethBalance = 1 ether;
 uint256 usdcBalance = 5042 ether;